kywch/mg2hfbot/README.md

 MimicGen provides over 26,000 trajectories across 12 different tasks. `mg2hfbot` converts MimicGen datasets, trains state-of-the-art LeRobot policies (including ACT and diffusion) on these datasets, and evaluates the trained policies.

+Thank you to Ajay Mandlekar and Remi Cadene for guidance, and [Puffer AI](https://github.com/PufferAI/PufferLib) for computing support.

 ## Getting Started

 1. Clone the repository.